CAN YOU PASS THE QATAR QUIZ?

 -Before the June 2012 Egyptian elections that led to Morsi being elected president, the Brotherhood in Egypt “received no real aid from US allies Saudi Arabia, the United Arab Emirates, or Kuwait, but only from Qatar.” http://www.globalresearch.ca/crackdown-on-the-muslim-brotherhood-shifting-alliances-in-the-middle-east/5344137 (July 28, 2013)

 -“Qatar is ruled by an emir who has been very adept at using Islamists, especially the Muslim Brotherhood, to promote his country’s interests and bolster his own domestic legitimacy.
 The success of this policy has materialised in the coming to power of Islamists in Tunisia and Egypt, and in Qatar’s ability to turn the Palestinian Islamist organisation Hamas away from Syria and Iran.
-[As addressed below, the Egyptian military removed the Brotherhood from power in July 2013.]
+[As addressed below, the Egyptian military removed the Brotherhood from power in July 2013.
+In 2014 Ennahdha, the moderate Islamic political party in Tunisia, became the junior member in a coalition government with the main secular party.]
 The influence of Islamism within Qatari society and politics has been very limited, however, which highlights the pragmatic and instrumental use of this ideology and movement by the regime in Doha in the pursuit of regime survival.” “[I]t is certain that some members of the royal family are Islamist in orientation and deeply religious….[H]owever, these members of the family have been sidelined politically and are not allowed to manage the relationship with the Islamists.
 This illustrates the general observation that Qatar is ruled by non-ideologically driven policies, i.e. by pragmatic ones.
 This underscores that Qatar might one day abandon the Islamists and Islamism if the cost of patronising them become too burdensome.” http://www.peacebuilding.no/var/ezflow_site/storage/original/application/ac81941df1be874ccbda35e747218abf.pdf (Feb.
 2013)

 -The “Islamist Muslim Brotherhood…does not subscribe to Qatar’s traditional interpretation of Islam.
 The Brotherhood is a vanguard political movement with a popular mass base of support, and its members seek to rule in the name of Islam, which they describe as a comprehensive ideological and social system.
 By contrast, Qatar officially subscribes to Wahhabism and adheres to the Hanbali school of law, which insists on the political obedience of subjects to their ruler, who is effectively a monarch.
 Put differently, the Muslim Brotherhood is an activist and anti-Western political movement ultimately seeking to topple secular nationalist regimes, and it is not particularly in favour of monarchical systems of rule, especially those that are in close economic and military alliance with the West.
 Not only is Qatar allied closely to the U.S., but its version of Islam does not tolerate political activism of any kind unless it is controlled and sanctioned by the ruler.
 This is one of the many contradictions of the Qatari political situation and policies, but it appears not to bother the emir at all.” http://www.peacebuilding.no/var/ezflow_site/storage/original/application/ac81941df1be874ccbda35e747218abf.pdf (Feb.
 2013)